fortikeco/epsolar-exar/xr_usb_serial_common-linuxkernel-3.4.x/README.txt

 	XR21B1420/1422/1424
 	XR22801/802/804

-The source code has been tested on Linux kernels 2.6.18 to 3.4.x.
-This may also work with other kernels.
+The source code is specific for kernel 3.4.x.
+This may not work with other kernels.

 Installation